Panthers vs. Hurricanes: Odds, total, moneyline - Stanley Cup Semifinals Game 3

 Panthers vs. Hurricanes Total and Moneyline

-Take a look at the favorite, total and moneyline for this matchup listed at different sportsbooks.
+Here's a look at the favorite, total and moneyline for this matchup listed on multiple sportsbooks.

 |Panthers Moneyline